MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 | Stop             | 1     |
 | SilentlyContinue | 0     |

-You may use the name or the value wit the parameter.
+You may use the name or the value with the parameter.

 In addition to the common parameters, many cmdlets offer risk mitigation parameters.
 Cmdlets that involve risk to the system or to user data usually